filipsPL/NCN-github-OA/README.md

-The Unofficial Guide on applying the NCN Open Access rules to GitHub repositories
+Guide how to link GitHub repositories with Zenodo to obtain a DOI
 ======

-How to deal with the NCN (National Science Centre, Poland) Open Access rules and GitHub repositories - **the unofficial guide**.
+We originally created this guide to provide hints on how to deal with the rules imposed by our grant agency, the National Science Center (NCN), Poland, regarding publishing in Open Access, GitHub repositories and the need for permanent DOIs.
+But don't hesitate to use it if you need to link your GitHub repositories to Zenodo for DOI for any other purpose.

 - [How to](#how-to)